 You have to be aware of how to look after your floor correctly.
 As we have mentioned, your cleaning and maintenance routine doesn’t have to be time-consuming and very complex.
 Simply follow the recommendations of the manufacturer and you can enjoy a flawless-looking and very durable floor for the longest time!

-Many customers are highly surprised with the change of color of the floor they notice after the first year of installation.
+Many customers are highly surprised with the change of colour of the floor they notice after the first year of installation.
 In fact, your floor will most certainly change its shade and this is a completely normal process.
 In general, depending on the sun exposure and a number of other reasons, your floor will most probably get darker.

 Here are some of the most common hardwood flooring terms clarified for you, so you can make better choices.